-If you’re good at saving and investing, you may not need that automatic savings that comes with home ownership.
+If you’re good at saving and investing, you may not need the automatic savings that come with homeownership.
 But study after study shows that homeowners have a higher net worth than those who don’t own homes.
 I think we could reasonably debate why that is, and I don’t think there’s a single explanation.
 But I do think that the automatic savings feature of homeownership is a big part of the reason.

 Similarly, those who buy a home often squander the equity they eventually build up in the home.
 If you’re treating your home like an ATM by getting a home equity line of credit to increase your lifestyle, you’re making bad financial decisions.

 If you’re constantly refinancing to stretch your loan back out over thirty years, or doing a cash-out refinance to pay off credit card debt just so you can go spend more, you’re being your own worst enemy.

 There's no single answer to this rule of thumb.
 If you're going to rent, what will you do with the money you'll save on a month-to-month basis?
 If you're going to buy, what will you do with the equity in your home when temptation comes knocking?

 The Rule of 15

 Finally, you need to think about the purchase price for a home versus the cost of monthly rent for a comparable home.
 If rents are relatively low compared to higher purchase prices, renting becomes more favorable.
 If the opposite is true, buying becomes more favorable.